Effective Practices

 - Have lead free help sessions or online study rooms so that there are more times available for students to obtain help.

 - Establish opportunities for students to work in small groups, both in breakout rooms during synchronous meetings and in asynchronous assignments.
 Consider assigning students to consistent study groups that meet regularly so that they have a chance to develop close connections with a few other students.
-See the section on Implementing Research-Based Instructional Practices for guidance on how to facilitate students working together effectively in small groups.
+See the section on Implementing Research-Based Teaching in Your Classroom for guidance on how to facilitate students working together effectively in small groups.

 - Consider using structured student discussions with discussion prompts and feedback provided either by students to one another or by instructional team members.